PedroZappa/42_minitalk/README.md

 [ansi.h](https://github.com/PedroZappa/libft/blob/master/color_codes/ansi.h)
 included in my [libft](https://github.com/PedroZappa/libft) repository!

 And so the `server` receives each byte of the message.

+___
+#### Printing the Message

 It knows the message has reached its end when the current `server.data` value is the NULL terminator.
 ```c
 if (server->data == '\0') { ... }
 ```